HumanCellAtlas/metadata-schema/docs/snyk_security_updates.md

    <!-- IMPORTANT: SHOULD WE RUN THE TESTS FOR EACH ENVIRONMENT? -->

-   - Create a pull request, using the security branch as remote, to the following enviroments:
+   - Create a pull request, using the security branch as remote, to the following environments:

      - `staging`
      - `integration`